CRC-FONDA/geoflow/README.md

   -r develop \
   https://github.com/CRC-FONDA/geoflow.git
 ```

-:warning: I think with the current Kubernetes config (i.e. specifying volume and storage claims in the pod and `k8s`
-scope), it should be possible to start the workflow via `nextflow kuberun` as well as from inside a dedicated
-Nextflow-pod.

 :warning: By default, the Nextflow-Pods which are spawned when executing the workflow on a kubernetes-cluster require
 some nodes to be labeled with `geoflow=true`.
 This label can be either changed and updated